justjam2013/homebridge-virtual-accessories/README.md

 </p>

 <span align="center">

 # Virtual Accessories For Homebridge

 </span>

-#### homebridge-virtual-accessories is a plugin for Homebridge.
-It provides the ability to create victual HomeKit accessories.
+#### homebridge-virtual-accessories is a plugin for Homebridge that provides the ability to create victual HomeKit accessories.

 This plugin is inspired by the following plugins:
 - [homebridge-dummy](https://github.com/nfarina/homebridge-dummy), the most excellent plugin by Nick Farina